pronom8/Full-stack-osa-0-teht-v-t/uusimuistiinpano.md

     server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser executes the callback function that renders the notes, including the new one